 NEET 2025: Syllabus | High Scoring Topics | PYQs

 Electroplating brass with copper is a good example of this.
 Brass and copper would be placed in the suitable electrolyte solution in this case.
-Copper sulphide-containing solution is preferred in this case.
+A copper sulphide-containing solution is preferred in this case.
 Electrodes and a battery would then be linked to each piece of metal.
 When the electricity is turned on, the copper molecules gently bond to the brass, forming a thin copper coating on the brass's surface.

-The current is normally introduced from an external source in electroplating, and the anode is the positive electrode and the cathode is the negative electrode.
+The current is normally introduced from an external source in electroplating, the anode is the positive electrode and the cathode is the negative electrode.
 The electrochemical reduction reaction takes place at the cathode electrode.
-The electrochemical oxidation reaction takes place at the anode.
+The electrochemical Oxidation reaction takes place at the anode.
 An anode and a cathode are used in the electroplating process.
 The metal dissolved from the anode can be plated onto the cathode in electroplating.
-Direct current is applied to the anode, which oxidises and dissolves the metal atoms in the electrolyte solution.
+Direct current is applied to the anode, which oxidizes and dissolves the metal atoms in the electrolyte solution.
 The dissolved metal ions are reduced at the cathode, and the metal is put on the product.

 However, there are a number of significant parameters that determine the final plating.
 These are some of them:

-The distance between cathode and anode
+The distance between the cathode and anode

 The duration of electroplating